Hydration, hydration, hydration, this is what humectants bring to your skin

-They are wonderful for a dry skin type.
+They are wonderful for a dehydrated, water dry skin type.

 ROLE OF MOISTURISERS

-First I need to clarify the following point.
+First I need to clarify the following points

 If your skin is dry it requires oil, but if your skin is dehydrated, it requires water.